3meters/proxibase/readme.md

       "skip": number,
       "sort": {field1:1, field2:-1},
-      "count": boolean,                   // returns no records, only count, limit and skip are ignored "countBy": fieldName                // returns count of collection grouped by any field }
+      "count": boolean,                   // returns no records, only count, limit and skip are ignored "countBy":  [string]                // returns count of collection grouped by field or fields }

+or
+    GET /data/users?countBy=role&lookups=true  etc

 ## Users and Admins
 Each user account has a role.
 The only valid roles are 'user', the default, and 'admin'.
 When the server starts it checks for a user with _id 00000.000000.00000.000.00000.
 If it does not exist the server creates the user with